What is the menopause

 Due to the nature of both HRT options, they must be tailored to your individual needs, taking into account your health history and symptoms.
 We always support our clients with dietary and lifestyle changes to help reduce menopausal symptoms as well as improve overall health which can work alongside any form of treatment that you decide to go with.
 One thing is for sure, HRT alone is not enough to address the full complexity of needs during menopause.

 Why we differ?

-We at Nourishing Insights provide a personalised approach to each of our clients, looking at each person’s overall health, healthy history including family health history, diet, lifestyle, and providing support and guidance to manage your symptoms and the transition.
-We offer testing to determine your current hormones levels and metabolic health factors to help you to make an informed decision on whether HRT is right for you, but also providing you with diet and lifestyle guidance that can help to reduce menopause symptoms as well as help to balance your naturally through the menopause.
+Nourishing Insights provide a personalised approach to each of our clients, looking at each person’s overall health, healthy history including family health history, diet, lifestyle, and providing support and guidance to manage your symptoms and the transition.
+We offer testing to determine your current hormones levels and metabolic health factors to help you to make an informed decision about your health and choose what is right for you, but also providing you with diet and lifestyle guidance that can help to reduce menopause symptoms as well as help to balance your naturally through the menopause.
 Remember that each woman’s experience with menopause is very different, so we make sure to provide each one of our clients with the tools they need to support the transition and improve their overall wellbeing.

 Do we offer bioidentical hormones?